Dheeraj017929977/Assignment-3-mini-net-/README.md

 ## Troubleshooting

 - **`Cannot find required executable mnexec`**: This means the Python mininet package is installed, but the system binaries are missing.
-On macOS, use Docker (see Quick Start above) or a Linux VM.
-The `pip install mininet` command only installs the Python package, not the full Mininet system.
+Reinstall Mininet: `cd mininet && sudo ./util/install.sh -a`

 - **Permission denied**: Make sure you're running with `sudo`

-- **Mininet not found / ModuleNotFoundError**: On macOS, use Docker or a Linux VM.
-Mininet requires Linux kernel features that aren't available on macOS.
+- **Mininet not found / ModuleNotFoundError**: Ensure Mininet is properly installed on Linux.
+The `pip install mininet` command only installs the Python package, not the full Mininet system.

-- **OVS commands fail**: Ensure Open vSwitch is installed and running (included in Docker image)
+- **OVS commands fail**: Ensure Open vSwitch is installed and running: `sudo apt install -y openvswitch-switch openvswitch-common`

 - **Network cleanup**: If a previous run didn't clean up properly, you may need to run `sudo mn -c` to clean up Mininet